As threats to online privacy and security continue to rise worldwide, selecting the best VPN has never been more difficult.

 Choose a new geographic location.
-If the problem is geographical, simply select a new server in another country.
+If the problem is geographical, select a new server in another country.
 VPNs provide over 5,000 servers in 59 countries worldwide.
-You will always be able to select a spot that provides the finest internet experience.
+So you will always be able to select a spot that provides the finest internet experience.

 Factors Influencing VPN Speed

-There are several elements that influence upload and download speeds while connecting to a VPN server.
+Several elements influence upload and download speeds while connecting to a VPN server.

-Although some of these factors, such as available locations, routing, server load, and server speed, are determined by the VPN provider, your connection options and home network also have an influence on performance.
-These elements include router speed, protocol, server selection, and available bandwidth.
+Although some factors, such as locations, routing, server load, and server speed, are determined by the VPN provider, your connection options and home network influence performance.
+These elements include router speed, protocol, server selection, and bandwidth.

 Normal Internet Connection Speed

 Regardless matter how fast a VPN service is, the most important factor restricting it is the speed with which you connect to the VPN server.
-You will never be able to attain 50mbps speeds if you utilize a 10mbps home connection.
+For example, you can never attain 50mbps speeds if you use a 10mbps home connection.

-Servers located near your actual location will always be quicker than those located further away.
-If you have a 100mbps internet connection, you should be able to receive 95mbps or higher on a nearby VPN server, however you may only get 5 to 10mbps on a server in another nation or continent.
-A VPN, on the other hand, may boost the speed of your Internet connection for long-distance communications.
+Servers near your location will always be quicker than those farther away.
+For example, if you have a 100mbps internet connection, you should be able to receive 95mbps or higher on a nearby VPN server.
+However, you may only get 5 to 10mbps on a server in another nation or continent.
+A VPN, on the other hand, may boost your Internet connection speed for long-distance communications.

 Server Overcrowding and Bandwidth

 The amount of users connected to a VPN server at the same time has a direct impact on the server’s performance.
 If, for example, a 1000mbps server is shared by 100 individuals, each user will receive an average of no more than 10mbps.
-Expensive VPN services are often quicker since each user has more server bandwidth.
+As a result, expensive VPN services are often quicker since each user has more server bandwidth.

-Encrypting a data stream requires the addition of additional data, which consumes part of the available bandwidth.
+Encrypting a data stream requires additional data, which consumes part of the available bandwidth.

 The speed of a VPN connection is determined by how data is sent to the VPN server and how the VPN provider routes a connection across many servers in the same region.
-Major established VPN service providers utilize incredibly effective routing algorithms, however less experienced VPN services may do so inefficiently.
+Major established VPN service providers use incredibly effective routing algorithms; however, less experienced VPN services may do so inefficiently.

 Configuration of the network

-Although most customers enjoy the option of connecting to their network over WiFi, utilizing a LAN connection results in substantially quicker VPN rates.
-The use of a cable connection can create a difference of up to 100%.
+Although most customers enjoy the option of connecting to their network over WiFi, using a LAN connection results in substantially quicker VPN rates.
+Using a cable connection can create a difference of up to 100%.

-When utilizing your VPN, try to select servers that are close to your location and have a lower server load.
+When using your VPN, try to select servers that are close to your location and have a lower server load.
 Choosing a faster procedure might also help to increase the pace.